Distributed Dispatching in the Parallel Server Model: Discussion

 This work has demonstrated that, contrary to popular belief, queue-size information can be judiciously used to improve the quality of load balancing.
 In particular, we provided new policies that avoid herding and outperform all previous solutions for the case of complete~information.

+We have made a step forward in understanding the power of stochastic coordination in the load balancing arena.
+There are many additional aspects of stochastic coordination that should be explored.
+Could the same conceptual design be used more generally, i.e., by loosening the homogeneity or the connectivity assumptions?
+In the partial information setting we note that when queue size information is sparse, the \TWLs's advantages do not come into play, and its performance is not better and may be even worse than that of previous load-balancing policies.

+Moreover, for many systems (e.g., wireless, sensors, peer-2-peer, etc.), it may be the case that obtaining complete or even partial information is too prohibitive, and one has to rely on sparse communication.
+For such a case, policies such as $JSQ(d)$ and $LSQ$ may offer better performance since, unlike TWF, they can operate in such settings (e.g., two samples per round).

-More generally, load balancing in the multi-dispatcher parallel server model is a natural question to explore using distributed systems tools and techniques.
+One can view load balancing in the multi-dispatcher parallel server model as a natural question to explore using distributed systems tools and techniques.
 Our analysis in \Cref{sec:Partial Information}, for example, made use of time-stamping and flooding to improve the load balancing performance when information is partial.
-There are many additional aspects of the partial information setting that should be explored.
-For example, we note that when queue size information is sparse, the \TWLs's advantages do not come into play, and its performance is not better than that of previous load-balancing policies.
 We state as an open problem how the advantages of previous approaches can be combined with those of \TWLs{} to obtain a policy that would make the best use of information across the whole spectrum of possibilities.

 In another vein, it would be interesting to investigate how information about the distributions governing a multi-dispatcher systems can be obtained, and how they can be used to improve load-balancing performance.
 Can they provide good estimates for the \TWLs{} policies, and if so, how much benefit can they bring?
 Much is clearly left to be done.